deptofdefense/AndroidTacticalAssaultKit-CIV/atak/README.md

 The local.properties file should have the following line: sdk.dir=/path/to/android/sdk

-In Android Studio - remember to select milDebug as the default buildVariant otherwise you will build ausDebug by default.
-This is because Android Studio alphabetically sorts the flavors and builds the first one by default.
-This feature can be found under Build->Select Build Variants.
-If you are having trouble building flavors, please delete the .iml files, the .idea directory after you have closed out of the project.
-Then reimport it.
-This seems to be an issue in the 3.5 series of Android Studio.

-As of December 5, 2019 - ATAK is compiled to use targetSdkVersion 26 but still provide support for the minSdkVersion 21.
+As of 04 May 2020 - ATAK is compiled to use targetSdkVersion 29 but still provide support for the minSdkVersion 21.
 Be careful when developing new code within core to make sure that appropriate safeguards are in place that retain system compatibility for minSdkVersion 21.